tconfrey/BrainTool/support/userGuide10.md

 Hitting Enter exits search leaving you with the selected row, which you can then operate on (eg open in a browser window by hitting enter again, or edit by typing 'e').

 Note that search will find matches in the link title, link url and your notes, in open as well as hidden rows.
-The url, which is usually not displayed, will be shown if its the only match in the row.
+The url, which is usually not displayed, will be shown if it contains the only match in the row.

 In addition to the key commands, buttons for Up, Down and eXit are shown next to the search box and can be used when search is active.